Visit WA's oldest wine growing region right on Perth's doorstep

 Things to do in the Swan Valley

-- Watch out for free tastings of local preserves dried fruit and nuts.
+- Watch out for free tastings of local preserves, dried fruit, chocolate and nuts.

 - Take a boat cruise from Perth City along the Swan River to the Swan Valley.